faraonc/hwsc-logging/README.md

-# HWSC_Logging
+# hwsc-lib

 ## Purpose
-Provides a dep package to hwsc services using logs
+Provides a dep package to hwsc services for utility libraries